 They key is to gather all the needed data to process the order, verify that the data is correct and above reproach, then communicate with the customer every step of the way via triggered events.
 When the order is placed, it should be confirmed to the customer as received.
 When the order is approved, it is communicated to the customer.
 When the order has processed and is ready to ship or provision, communicate.
 When the order ships or the service is provisioned, communicate.
 Seven to ten days later, touch base with the customer to make sure all met or exceeded their expectations.

 The entire order process – and the systems that run those processes – should continuously be monitored to improve the customer experience.
 Most people that shop online do so because it is the path of least resistance.
 The baseline expectation of today’s shopper is “I push the BUY button, you take my money, you get me my stuff in a few days.”
 Exceeding those expectations at this point in the customer lifecycle will allow some all-important equity with the customer to be earned for the future.

 Content Management System (CMS)

-The best content management systems do two things: allow a company to easily mix, and match the content for both products and services to create bundles that are easy to understand and have a great value story, a don’t just piece-meal together a slew of SKUs onto a web page with promotional price.
+The best content management systems do two things: allow a company to easily mix and match the content for both products and services for bundle creation which are easy to understand and have a great value story, and don’t just piece-meal together a slew of SKUs onto a web page with promotional price.